-Emorgoney Event Poenoneo/ Poecuo Mothod Emergency Event Response/ Rescue Method 4.
-If the fire is in a building close all doors as everybody is evacuated to stop the fire from spreading 5.
-Call the fire brigade.6.
-Alert neighbours and Downer ZH manager as required o.
-Alertholympeare and Dewner Errmanager de required Loss of Product / Tank Failure Shutdown of processes and equipment associated with the spill if safe to do so.
-Wear appropriate PPE Follow emergency procedure as per SDS sheets which are in the batch office.
-Activation of any associated sump pumps or shut-off valves to contain and isolate.
-Contact Cleanaway of similar service provider to pump out bund contents.
-Ensure spill kit available for any release from containment Advise site manag.
-Alert neighbours, EPA and Downer ZH manager as required, and if material harm has occurred.
-Repair / Replace Tank.
-Refill Tank.
-Extreme Rainfall Events If safe to do so shut down plant as per shutdown procedure and isolate any other power, water sources.
+Emergency Event Event Response/ Rescue Method If the fire is too large activate the fire alarm system by pushing the button on 2 of the signed manual call points throughout the plant.
+One at the control room and the other inside the main office entry, If the fire is in a building close all doors as everybody is evacuated to stop the fire from spreading Call the fire brigade.
+Alert neighbours and Downer ZH manager as required Combustible Storage (crumbed rubber) Fire Crumbed Rubber must be stored in the nominated location The storage location is kept free from vegetation, windblown litter and egress is to be maintained.
+Loss of Product / Tank Failure Shutdown of processes and equipment associated with the spill if safe to do so Wear appropriate PPE Follow emergency procedure as per SDS sheets which are in the batch office Activation of any associated sump pumps or shut-off valves to contain and isolate Contact Cleanaway of similar service provider to pump out bund contents Ensure spill kit available for any release from containment Advise site manager Alert neighbours, EPA and Downer ZH manager as required, and if material harm has occurred.
+Repair / Replace Tank Refill Tank Extreme Rainfall Events If safe to do so shut down plant as per shutdown procedure and isolate any other power, water sources.
 Consider contingency measures for increased surface water and wastewater volumes.
 Ensure all sediment and erosion controls for unsealed or exposed bunds/stockpiles are in good working order.
 Keep bunds empty and take all measures to prevent them being filled with stormwater.
 Keep chemicals stored above areas that are prone to inundation.
 Secure all loose items to prevent them encountering floodwater.
 Reduce any wastewater storage etc. on the site and consider the capacity of any effluent irrigation areas to manage your effluent under prolonged wet conditions.
 Refer to Discharge of substance to drains (above) and consult Natural Events section of the site Emergency Management Plan.
 Toxic emission to atmosphere Identify the substance if possible Notify Management and Zero Harm Follow emergency procedure as per SDS sheets which are located in the batch office.
 Contain the substance, if possible.
 Alert neighbours, EPA and SafeWork NSW Dust Emissions from Site Determine the cause of the dust emissions and if possible, immediately address the cause (i.e. turn off plant/equipment).
 Wear correct PPE for task Implement most suitable management measure for task.
-Management measures for this may include: a. sweep roadways and hardstand Turn on sprinkler/water systems to wet down source.
-Ensure there is no excess runoff into storm water system. c.
-Cover stockpiles d.
-Turn off asphalt plant and inspect baghouse or plant for potential cause of emission Clean PPE and wash hands thoroughly following task.
-Advise site manager Alert neighbours, EPA and Downer ZH manager as required, and if material harm has occurred.
+Management measures for this may include: a. sweep roadways and hardstand